tony-507/analyzer/analyzers/src/plugins/avContainer/README.md

 * Demultiplexing of TS to get the data type of each elementary stream
 * PCR interpolation on TS packets
+* Validations based on TS header and PES header

 ## Technical Detail